-^{}Funding for 2018 and 2019 is based on enrolment growth projections based on enrolment data from the Australian Bureau of Statistics' (ABS) Preschool Education, Australia, 2016, and funding for 2020 is based on enrolment growth projections based on enrolment data from the ABS' Preschool Education, Australia, 2017.
+Funding for 2018 and 2019 is based on enrolment growth projections based on enrolment data from the Australian Bureau of Statistics' (ABS) Preschool Education, Australia, 2016; funding for 2020 is based on enrolment growth projections based on enrolment data from the ABS' Preschool Education, Australia, 2017; and funding for 2021 is based on enrolment growth projections based on enrolment data from the ABS' Preschool Education, Australia, 2017; and funding for 2021 is based on enrolment growth projections based on enrolment data from the ABS' Preschool Education, Australia, 2018.
 Amounts may not add up due to rounding.